openschc/openschc/docs/General/User_guide.rst

 Introduction
 ============

-This document explains how to run the openSCHC fragmentation and compression code.
+This document explains how to run the OpenSCHC fragmentation and compression code.

 This entails the following steps: